 - Duplicate content

 - Orphan pages check

 Second, we checked the website architecture and keyword mapping to ensure the pages correlate with search intent on Google so that the buyers journey remains intact.
 In layman’s terms, we evaluated how helpful the website pages are to users.

 Most of the revenue comes from the home page and service pages, such as Invisalign, since these are at the bottom of the sales funnel, i.e. people have already decided to buy, they just need the right provider.

-The most common mistake we see is that the pages are not focusing on the correct keywords, or the pages have been over optimized or use duplicate content, which results in a poor ranking.
+The most common mistake we see is that the pages are not focusing on the correct keywords, or the pages have been over optimised or use duplicate content, which results in a poor ranking.

 During the next stage of the architecture tuning, it was necessary to ensure that all pages of the website interlinked where appropriate using the suitable anchor text.
-Thus, you can have a technically sound website optimized for the correct keywords, with pages that are linked together to give the crawlers a helping hand in discovering the content and understanding its relationship with other pages.
+Thus, you can have a technically sound website optimised for the correct keywords, with pages that are linked together to give the crawlers a helping hand in discovering the content and understanding its relationship with other pages.

 Offsite properties, as the name suggests, are properties associated with your domain on third-party platforms.